 - What positive memory do you associate with family?

-Whether you work alone or with a partner, take time after the sessions to go over your notes.
+Review your notes after the sessions if you work alone or with a partner.
 You’ll likely find you have additional details and insight.
 You’ll end up with a memory inventory.

 Some memories you’ve listed may be things you haven’t recalled in some time, at least on a conscious level.
 Some memories may be on more than one list.
 The power of memories will make more sense the more you explore them.